QuivrHQ/quivr/README.md

   > _Your `JWT_SECRET_KEY` can be found in your supabase settings under Project Settings -> API -> JWT Settings -> JWT Secret_

   > _The `NEXT_PUBLIC_BACKEND_URL` is set to localhost:5050 for the docker.
 Update it if you are running the backend on a different machine._

-  > _To activate vertexAI with PaLM from GCP follow the instructions [here](https://python.langchain.com/en/latest/modules/models/llms/integrations/google_vertex_ai_palm.html) and update `backend/.env`- It is an advanced feature, please be expert in GCP before trying to use it_

   - Change variables in `backend/.env`
   - Change variables in `frontend/.env`